Get free guidance and exclusive deals to grow your business with business.com+

 The best way to combat the negative side effects of employee monitoring is by clearly communicating its purpose to your employees.
 Consider the following tips:

-• Install visible signage about surveillance.
+• Post plain-language signage.
 Depending on the laws in your state, visible signage stating that security cameras monitor the premises may be enough to cover legal and ethical grounds.
 The knowledge that cameras monitor everything is often enough to prevent internal employee theft.

-• Be transparent about employee monitoring.
+• Prioritize detailed transparency.
 Transparency is always a good practice.
 Because many employees feel uncomfortable being monitored, it’s important to be forthcoming about what you hope to accomplish and how surveillance aligns with your business’s goals.
-A study by Profusion showed that 61 percent of employees are comfortable with monitoring when it’s used to support fairness and transparency.
+When employees understand that monitoring is intended to ensure fairness rather than punish individuals, acceptance rates typically improve.

-• Communicate openly about employee monitoring.
+• Establish an open dialogue.
 Employers can strengthen trust by communicating with employees openly and honestly.
 All monitoring policies and procedures should be clearly communicated to new employees.
 Current employees should receive notice if any changes are made.
 In addition, employees should have access to the data employers collect about them and the ability to challenge interpretations of it.

-• Track only what is necessary.
+• Limit data collection to business needs.
 As mentioned, GPS tracking is another form of employee monitoring, generally as part of fleet tracking and telematics on company vehicles.
 With most fleet software, managers can track a company vehicle and where it’s been, even if the employee is off the clock.
 Business owners can do this, as they have the right to know where their property is.
 However, GPS tracking of company devices like laptops and phones is another murky area because employers can learn more than they need to about employees’ activities when they’re off the clock.

-• Choose employee monitoring methods carefully.
+• Adapt to technological changes responsibly.
 Clearly, as technology continues to develop, organizations will have opportunities to track and monitor employees in new ways.
 As these new options arise, business leaders must listen to employees and review legal guidelines for employee monitoring.
 “Ultimately, a balance can be reached by thinking through legitimate business interests and weighing them against the expectation of privacy of employees while also taking into account regulatory limitations, which may differ state to state, country to country,” said Joseph Lazzarotti, a principal with Jackson Lewis who leads the law firm’s Privacy, Data, and Cybersecurity practice group.

-• Review important considerations.
+• Weigh pros and cons before implementation.
 There are pros and cons to implementing employee monitoring solutions.
 Before launching new programs, employers should carefully consider their monitoring goals and the potential impacts on employee engagement and company culture.
 Additionally, employers must ensure any new monitoring efforts comply with federal and local laws.

 Casey Conway and Andreas Rivera contributed to this article.
 Some source interviews were conducted for a previous version of this article.